 Immobilisation of bearer shares and units

 The Luxembourg Act on the Immobilisation of Bearer Shares and Units (the Immobilisation Act) came into force on 18 August 2014.
-The Immobilisation Act purports to adapt Luxembourg legislation to the recommendations of the Financial Action Task Force and the Global Forum on Transparency and Exchange of Information for Tax Purposes in terms of identification of holders of bearer shares and units.
-At any time, the availability of information regarding the identity of bearer shareholders or unitholders must be guaranteed while still preserving the confidentiality of the information towards third parties and other shareholders or unitholders.
+The Immobilisation Act purports to adapt Luxembourg legislation to the recommendations of the Financial Action Task Force and the Global Forum on Transparency and Exchange of Information for Tax Purposes (the Global Forum) in terms of identification of holders of bearer shares and units.
+At any time, the availability of information regarding the identity of bearer shareholders or unit holders must be guaranteed while still preserving the confidentiality of such information towards third parties and other shareholders or unit holders.
 The new regime applies to bearer shares and units, irrespective of whether they are listed, issued by Luxembourg companies or contractual funds.
 Bearer shares and units must be deposited with a depositary established in Luxembourg that is subject to anti-money laundering requirements.
 A transitional period of six months is provided for bearer shares and units that were issued prior to the entry into force of the Immobilisation Act.
 Depositaries and directors and managers of companies and management companies of contractual funds who fail to comply with the requirements may incur civil or criminal sanctions.
-The Immobilisation Act also applies to companies that have issued registered shares where the share register is not held at their registered office or where otherwise the share register does not comply with the requirements of the Act of 10 August 1915 on Commercial Companies, as amended (the Companies Act).
+The Immobilisation Act also applies to companies that have issued registered shares where the share register is not held at their registered office or where otherwise the share register does not comply with the requirements of the Luxembourg Act of 10 August 1915 on Commercial Companies, as amended (the Companies Act).
 Criminal sanctions will be imposed in the event of a breach of the relevant legal provisions applying to share registers.

-The Shareholder Rights Act, as recently amended, also fostered shareholders' transparency by giving the right to listed companies to request any intermediary in a chain of intermediaries to provide information on the identity of their shareholders and by requiring shareholders that are institutional investors and asset managers to develop and publicly disclose an engagement policy (that is, a policy describing how they integrate shareholder engagement in their investment strategy).
-Institutional investors and asset managers must, on an annual basis, publicly disclose how their engagement policy has been implemented.
-Institutional investors must further disclose on their website certain elements of their equity investment strategies and of their arrangements with their delegated asset managers, and how their equity investment strategies and arrangements take into account and contribute to the medium to long-term performance of the relevant listed companies.
+The Shareholder Rights Act, as recently amended, also fosters shareholders' transparency by giving the right to listed companies to request any intermediary in a chain of intermediaries to provide information on the identity of their shareholders and by requiring shareholders that are institutional investors and asset managers to develop and publicly disclose an engagement policy (that is, a policy describing how they integrate shareholder engagement in their investment strategy).
+The institutional investors and asset managers must, on an annual basis, publicly disclose how their engagement policy has been implemented.
+Institutional investors must further disclose on their website certain elements of their equity investment strategies and of their arrangements with their delegated asset managers and how their equity investment strategies and arrangements take into account and contribute to the medium to long-term performance of the relevant listed companies.